bdanielle092/chapter3-faith/README.md

 # chapter4-faith
-The point of this exerice was to learn to build a website.
+The point of this exercise was to learn to build a website.
 I used javascript
 contributor Faith Magras